a2tt/a2tt/readme.md

 I'm a2tt, from the Republic of Korea.
 I keep striving hard to be a great Backend and Infrastructure Engineer.

-🛹 I'm currently in the process of onboarding for a new company.
+👨‍💻 I’m currently learning DDD and API design.

+🧑‍🏭 I’m currently interested in Best Practice.

 🤔 I’m currently thinking about how I'm supposed to live my life.

-🧑‍🏭 I’m currently interested in **Best Practice**.

-👨‍💻 I'm currently learning **Computer Science and IaC**.
+🤹‍♂️ These days, I’m enjoying my new job :)

 🎆 Fun fact: I love wearing fragrance.
 My favorite is [You Or Someone Like You](https://www.fragrantica.com/perfume/Etat-Libre-d-Orange/You-Or-Someone-Like-You-43531.html)